Do you know what’s the search volume for the keyword Tai Lopez Scam’? It is 18,100/month on SEMrush.

 Later Tai himself admitted that everything he has been showing on his ads are rented or leased.
 I recommend watching (or listening) to this podcast interview Tai did with H3:

-Note: Once H3H3 and a few other YouTubers did their expose videos, Tai allegedly contacted them and paid big amounts to remove those videos.
+Once H3H3 and a few other YouTubers did their expose videos, Tai allegedly contacted them and paid big amounts to remove those videos.
 Those videos are not live anymore on these big channels.

 As I said earlier, I personally don’t care about Tai using emotional marketing.
 It is a marketing tactic like most other ones but I sure have problems about using rented stuff to portray a certain kind of lifestyle.

-I definitely think Tai Lopez is a scam and I would advise anyone being very careful when you are coming across any of Tai’s stuff.
+To Conclude I definitely think Tai Lopez is a scam and I would advise anyone being very careful when you are coming across any of Tai’s stuff.
 Some of the information might be good but these are vague and top level info that you know anyways.

 It doesn’t make a lot of sense for me to create a course about climbing Everest though I am sure, I can find all the information online and compile them in 2-3 hour videos with 8 classes.